 If you do not know whether you should go with Intel or AMD, the answer is that AMD is the more logical choice.
 AMD has successfully launched its Zen 3 architecture CPUs, which makes them the most powerful CPUs available today (if they are not sold out).
 Here is a list that will help you pick the best CPU for encoding and some things that you should pay extra attention to.

-Best CPU for Encoding
+Best CPU for Encoding in 2022

 - Best Overall: AMD Ryzen 5 5600X.

 - Best Budget: Ryzen 5 3600.